nextime/OVH_GanetiHooks/README.md

+# NOTE: THIS SOURCE IS OBSOLETE, NEW REPOSITORY MOVED TO https://git.nexlab.net/nextime/OVH_GanetiHooks

 To use this you should separe your ip failover ripe in single ip failover /32, and route every ip to your virtual machines as singular 255.255.255.255 netmask ip.